 - The severity of your injuries

-- The full cost of your medical care
+- The total cost of your medical care

 - Your lost wages